Artificial intelligence is a massive opportunity but triggers some risks which cannot be sorted through over-regulation that might damage the market.

-3 simultaneous technologic revolutions unleashing AI
+Three simultaneous technologic revolutions unleashing AI

 - The rise of cloud computing;

-- The rise of data; and
+- The growth of data; and

-- The rise of mobility.
+- The increase in mobility.

-I have read a number of articles on how artificial intelligence might represent a threat for workers.
-It is quite recent the news about the Japanese insurance firm Fukoku Mutual Life Insurance that is making 34 employees redundant and replacing them with IBM’s Watson Explorer AI.
+I have read several articles on how artificial intelligence might represent a threat for workers.
+It is recent the news about the Japanese insurance firm Fukoku Mutual Life Insurance that is making 34 employees redundant and replacing them with IBM’s Watson Explorer AI.
 But the point raised by Ms. Rometty is that AI does not replace humans, it does something that humans cannot physically do since no human would be able to deal with such massive amount of information and AI can reach results from which anyone can benefit.

 The call for regulations on artificial intelligence